yquake2/yquake2/doc/040_cvarlist.md

   deadzone for each stick, where inputs below this radius will be ignored.
 Default is `0.16` (16% of possible stick travel).

+* **joy_left_snapaxis** / **joy_right_snapaxis**: Ratio on the value of
+  one axis (X or Y) to snap you to the other.
+It creates an axial deadzone with the shape of a "bowtie", which will help you to do perfectly horizontal or vertical movements the more you mark a direction with the stick.
+Increasing this too much will reduce speed for the diagonals.
+Default `0.15`.

 * **joy_left_expo** / **joy_right_expo**: Exponents on the response
   curve on each stick.
 Increasing this will make small movements to represent much smaller inputs, which helps precision with the sticks.